In this blog we discuss the ‘Legionella risk assessment’ and whether it is suitable to comply with regulations.

 “Carrying out a Legionella risk assessment and ensuring it remains up to date is required under health and safety law”

-The guidance suggests potential circumstances where it ceases to be “up to date”.
-Unfortunately, we still see instances where organisations fail to adhere to this guidance and find themselves in hot water with the HSE….
+The ACOP L8 [4th Ed.] guidance provides clear criteria that may indicate your Legionella risk assessment no longer remains “up to date” or valid.
+Whilst a report’s validity can be debated on occasion, unfortunately, we still see instances where organisations fail to adhere to this guidance and find themselves in hot water with the HSE….

-A news story on an NHS Trust fined £300,000 for not identifying a change to a water system (one of the six criteria that would trigger a water hygiene risk assessment review).
-The HSE stressed in their report that organisations should “review their risk control measures whenever there is reason to suspect that they are no longer valid or when there are changes to a water system”.
+A news story highlighted an NHS Trust fined £300,000 for not identifying a change to a water system (one of the six criteria that would trigger a water hygiene risk assessment review).
+The HSE stressed in their subsequent report, that organisations should “review their risk control measures whenever there is reason to suspect that they are no longer valid or when there are changes to a water system”.

-We’ve issued several blogs on Legionella risk assessments, where we’ve raised the “risk of not completing a Legionella Risk Assessment at the right time” and the point that risk assessments need to be reviewed regularly and should be treated as a live document.
+We’ve issued several blogs on Legionella risk assessments, where we’ve raised the “risk of not completing a Legionella Risk Assessment at the right time” and the point that risk assessments need to be reviewed regularly and must be treated as a ‘live’ document.

-To assist with the concept of the ‘right time’ our blog on “Risk Assessment - when do I need one?” covered reviewing and documenting.
-This was supported with the offer of our free ‘risk assessment review tool’ as a suggestion of working out and showing which systems/buildings require a review to be undertaken.
-The tool takes the HSE suggested six change criteria as ‘triggers’ for when a new assessment may be required.
+To clarify the concept of the ‘right time’, our blog “Risk Assessment - when do I need one?” covers reviewing and documenting assessments.
+This was supported by the offer to use our longstanding and free ‘risk assessment review tool’ providing an example of how to work out which systems/buildings in your portfolio require a review to be undertaken.
+The tool uses the HSE’s suggested six change criteria as ‘triggers’ for when a new assessment may be required.

 Is a risk assessment “suitable and sufficient”?

-To describe what is meant by “suitable and sufficient”, simply the Legionella risk assessment quality should reflect the risk of the system in question.
-For example, a typical domestic house maybe classed as a low risk given the limited water systems and associated volumes within the dwelling, as such the risk systems may only require a simple risk assessment resulting in simple control measures.
-Another way to view the detail required in the Legionella risk assessment, ‘you don’t need to use a canon to kill a mosquito’!!
+To describe what is meant by “suitable and sufficient”, put simply, the Legionella risk assessment quality should reflect the risk of the system in question.
+For example, a typical ‘portacabin’ type facility may be classed as a low risk given its limited water systems, very frequent use, and associated water volumes.
+As such, these risk systems may only require a simple risk assessment resulting in simple control measures.
+One might also say, ‘You don’t need to use a cannon to kill a mosquito’!!

-Conversely, when a building becomes bigger, with more complexities associated with risk systems and the vulnerability of the occupant i.e. Cancer Care building / unit, in this instance a risk assessment that carries a degree of suitability and sufficiency, such as an accredited risk assessment that considers healthcare guidance documents, is going to very much more desired and applicable.
+Conversely, when a building is bigger, with more complexities associated with inherent domestic water risk systems and the vulnerability of the occupant i.e. Cancer Care building/unit, in this instance a risk assessment that carries a degree of suitability and sufficiency, such as an accredited risk assessment that considers healthcare guidance documents, is going to be very much more desired and applicable.

 This table considers what may be viewed as “suitable and sufficient” in terms of guidance documents and measures of competency for varying types of buildings…